 Ever since the introduction of the world’s first "Technical Microbiology" course in 1889, teaching has been a priority for the Institut Pasteur.
 The Institut Pasteur has an international reputation for quality teaching that attracts students from all over the world who come to further their training or top up their degree programs.

-Our Annual Report outlines our activities and achievements in 2012.
-The 2012 edition comes with a magazine that looks back over the year’s big highlights.
+Our Annual Report outlines our activities and achievements in 2013.

 The Institut Pasteur Annual Report is prepared by the Board of Directors and presented to the General Meeting for approval.
-The report includes a full financial review, a summary of research findings and scientific breakthroughs and general highlights of the past year.
+In addition to a full financial review (in french), the report includes a summary of research findings and scientific breakthroughs and general highlights of the past year.